aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 When **components decoupled**, the **interference** between teams is **mitigated**.

-- The BR do not know about the UI.
+- The BRs do not know about the UI.
 Good.
-Thus the UI team does not affect the BR team.
+Thus the UI team does not affect the BRs team.
 - The use cases are docoupled from one another.
 Good.
 Thus the team focusing on the «add order» use case will not interfere with the team focusing on the «delete order» use case.

 Layers and use cases are decoupled -> architecture supports teams organization, irrespective of whether they are organized as feature teams, component teams, layer teams, etc.